 Are Consecration Requirements Arbitrary?

-by Theresa Ann Knothe, National Coordinator of the Marian Catechist Apostolate, 2003
+by Theresa Ann Knothe, International Coordinator of the Marian Catechist Apostolate, 2003

 The Consecration made to the Sacred Heart of Jesus through the Immaculate Heart of Mary, signifies our desire to love Christ more, and our dedication to bring Christ to others. ( Raymond Leo Cardinal Burke)

 The Consecration as a Marian Catechist is a matter of love for Christ, His Church, and His people.
 It is an act of self-offering, and a firm commitment to the mission and purpose of the Marian Catechist Apostolate.
 Let me explain why it is so very important to conduct the Consecration in the manner requested by our International Director, Raymond Leo Cardinal Burke.
 It is a misconception, that the preparation for Consecration, and the actual Consecration Ceremony, are simply administrative paperwork and unnecessary hoops that you must jump through to be consecrated.